rust-lang/rfcs/text/2580-ptr-meta.md

 Since [unsized rvalues] are not implemented yet, our constructor is going to “unsize” from a concrete type that implements our trait.
-The `Unsize` bound ensures we can cast from `&S` to a `&Dyn` trait object and construct the appopriate metadata.
+The `Unsize` bound ensures we can cast from `&S` to a `&Dyn` trait object and construct the appropriate metadata.

 [unsized rvalues]: https://github.com/rust-lang/rust/issues/48055